Updated 24 February 2014

-Temple Classics has an opening for a full-time, non-tenure-track (NTT) position for 2013-14.
+Temple Classics has an opening for a full-time, non-tenure-track (NTT) position for 2014-15, pending final budgetary authorization.
 The position will be renewable, pending satisfactory performance and continued funding.
 Temple now calls these positions "Assistant Professor, Teaching and Instruction."
 This opening is listed with the APA Placement Service.
 What follows is information that candidates might find useful in deciding whether to apply and in shaping their applications most appropriately.

-The department has a very strong pedagogical culture; teaching awards outnumber the faculty.
+The department has a very strong pedagogical culture; current faculty have won five teaching awards.
 NTT faculty members contribute heavily to first-year Latin, so successful experience there is essential.
 Participation in Temple’s program in General Education is important to our future.
 We currently offer these Gen Ed courses: Greek Theater and Society, Sacred Space, and Race in the Ancient Mediterranean.
 An ability to teach those courses is welcome; see http://www.temple.edu/provost/gened/.
-We also would be interested in people who can teach courses in our upper-level sequence, the Ancient City (Rome, Athens, Jerusalem, Alexandra and, especially, Byzantium, though this capacity is a secondary consideration).
+We also would be interested in people who can teach courses in our upper-level sequence, the Ancient City (Rome, Athens, Jerusalem, Alexandria and, Byzantium).

 What we want.
 We will hire based on a combination of the absolute quality of the candidate and who best fits our needs.
+Aside from finding an outstanding Latin teacher, we most urgently want somene who can teach the Gen Ed Race and Roman civilization courses in a manner compellinh enough to draw students into the department.
 Despite the focus of this position on teaching, we generally prefer to hire people with a substantial research agenda that excites them (and us), mainly because those people often make the best colleagues and because they are most likely to land tenure-track jobs elsewhere (or, sometimes, here).
 The department’s research culture has advanced rapidly in recent years.
-So, now while this might sound strange, what should happen is that new people come in, have great success here for only a year or two, and then move to a better position, and we will help such people as much as we can.
 Previous occupants of these positions who have won tenure-track jobs elsewhere include Chris Star (Middlebury), Andromache Karanika (Temple and then UC Irvine), Lauri Reitzammer (Boulder), Daniel Marcovic (Cincinnati) and Eric Kondratieff (Western Kentucky).

 Current ABDs will need to be able to show, credibly, that they will complete their dissertation very very soon.

 Terms.
-3-4 or 3-3 load.
-Minimum salary for 2013-14 for those with the PhD: $44,500, along with health and dental benefits.
+3-3 load.
+Minimum salary for 2014-15 for those with the PhD: $44,500, along with health and dental benefits.
 The department regrets that, due to university policy, it cannot help with moving expenses.